saqlainkaleem/saqlainkaleem/README.md

 - 📫 How to reach me: mksaqlaini@outlook.com

-- **My favourite linear: “If You Are A Techie, Your Home Page Should Be GitHub, Not Instagram.”**
+- **“If You Are A Techie, Your Home Page Should Be GitHub, Not Instagram.”**

 <!-- ### Blogs posts -->